SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

      swh_objstorage

 If you want to deploy services like the ``objstorage`` on several hosts, you will need a shared storage area in which blob objects will be stored.
-Typically a NFS storage can be used for this, or any existing docker volume driver like `REX-Ray
+Typically a `NFS <https://en.wikipedia.org/wiki/Network_File_System>`_ storage can be used for this, or any existing docker volume driver like `REX-Ray
 <https://rexray.readthedocs.io/>`_.
 This is not covered in this documentation.

-Please read the documentation of docker volumes to learn how to use such a device/driver as volume provider for docker.
+Please read the `documentation of docker volumes
+<https://docs.docker.com/engine/storage/volumes/>`_ to learn how to use such a
+device/driver as volume provider for docker.

 Node labels
 -----------

-Note that the provided :file:`base-services.yaml` file has label-based placement constraints for several services.
+Note that the provided :file:`mirror.yaml` compose file has label-based placement constraints for several services.

 The ``elasticsearch``, ``scheduler-db``, ``storage-db``, ``vault-db``,